Credit Suisse exits U.S. retail market making business

-NEW YORK, Feb 3 (Reuters) - Credit Suisse Group is getting out of the U.S. equity retail market making business by the end of the first quarter after failing to gain enough scale to make a go of it, the bank confirmed on Tuesday.
+NEW YORK (Reuters) - Credit Suisse Group is getting out of the U.S. equity retail market making business by the end of the first quarter after failing to gain enough scale to make a go of it, the bank confirmed on Tuesday.

 The decision was part of Credit Suisse’s ongoing review of its investment banking business and does not affect the rest of its retail execution services operations, the Swiss bank said in a statement.
 Credit Suisse also runs Crossfinder, the largest non-exchange U.S. stock trading platform, or “dark pool.”